jeffswt/unprettysoup/README.md

 #### A list

-If you pass in a list, Beautiful Soup will allow a string match against any item in that list.
+If you pass in a list, Unpretty Soup will allow a string match against any item in that list.
 This code finds all the `<a>` tags and all the `<b>` tags:

 ```C++
 vector<String> vec;